GASTON LITERACY COUNCIL, INC.

 Timesheets are approved by the immediate supervisor or the Executive Director.

-Payroll is entered into the ADP system by the Executive Director.
+Payroll is entered into the ADP system by the Executive Director or Finance Coordinator.

 Support Staff electronically transfers the previous month’s 401k withholdings to TIAA-CREF on the first business day of each month.
 United Way withholdings are paid by check in the same manner.